Industrial Hemp Profile

 One of the fastest growing markets for hemp seed oil is health care products.
 The significant amounts of EFA in hemp oil makes it an ideal topical ingredient in lotions, lip balms, conditioners, shampoos, soaps and shaving products.
 Hemp oil can also be used as cooking oil and in salad dressings, spreads and dips.

 Hemp seed contains 30 percent of its weight in EFA-rich oil, providing an ideal combination of omega 3 and omega 6 for long-term use.
-Hemp seed oil may have potential health benefits for diabetes, cancer, lupus, asthma, rheumatoid arthritis, depression and hypertension.
+As a healthier alternative to oils containing more saturated fats hemp seed oil may have potential health benefits for diabetes, cancer, lupus, asthma, rheumatoid arthritis, depression and hypertension.

 Cultivated industrial hemp plants usually consist of a spindly main stalk covered with leaves.
 Considered a low-maintenance crop, hemp plants typically reach between 6 to 15 feet in height.
 Depending on the purpose, variety and climatic conditions, the period between planting and harvesting ranges from 70 to 140 days.
 One acre of hemp can yield an average of 700 pounds of grain, which in turn can be pressed into about 50 gallons of oil and 530 pounds of meal.
 The same acre will also produce an average of 5,300 pounds of straw, which can be transformed into approximately 1,300 pounds of fiber.